This post about mixing wood tones was updated May 2023.

 Create Continuity with Accent Color

-Soften the Mix with a Rug
+Soften the Mixed Wood Tones with a Rug

 When you’ve got a lot of legs in various wood tones, give them common ground with an area rug.
 A rug also helps to create a soothing transition between the furniture and wood floor.